Which is the best smart thermostat to buy in the UK right now?

 - Hire a pro to install the C-wire.

 Many thermostats embrace a technology that allows you better control over your heating system by letting you know how your heating system utilizes energy.
 A thermostat that automatically adjusts the heating by observing your routines and behaviours can significantly cut your energy usage while guaranteeing you never come home to a cold house.
+An example of this might be a Neomitis thermostat, which has many of these energy-saving features.

 Additionally, underfloor heating provides an effective multi-zone heating strategy that lets you heat various rooms in your house independently, reducing your energy usage.